Hillsboro Aviation was founded in 1980 as Hillsboro Helicopters, a one-helicopter operation in Hillsboro, OR.

 In 2016, the company unveiled its state-of-the-art headquarters complete with 32,000 square feet of hangar space and 19,000 square feet of office space.
 In 2017, Hillsboro Aviation received the Varco Pruden Hall of Fame “Best of Category” award for transportation in recognition of excellence in design, quality of construction, and green sustainability.

-Today, Hillsboro Aviation offers complete helicopter and airplane services comprised of five divisions: contract & charter, aircraft sales & management, service center, FBO, and parts sales.
+Today, Hillsboro Aviation offers complete helicopter and airplane services comprised of five divisions: contract & charter, defense operations, aircraft sales & management, service center, FBO, and parts sales.

-Serving domestic and international markets in the government, commercial, and private sectors, the company has over 90 employees and 13 turbine aircraft.
-It operates out of its award-winning headquarters at the Portland-Hillsboro Airport (KHIO).
+Serving domestic and international markets in the government, commercial, and private sectors, the company has over 85 employees and 14 turbine aircraft.
+It is ISO9001 and AS9110-certified and operates out of its award-winning headquarters at the Portland-Hillsboro Airport (KHIO).